zy2438633945/lab4/README.md

 npx create-next-app@latest
 ```

 Next, open your app directory and edit the pages/index.js file.
-Put your API keys in then .env file, they will be ignored by git so you don't have worry about leaking it accidentally.
+Put your API keys in the .env file, they will be ignored by git so you don't worry about leaking it accidentally.

 ```
 TIDBCLOUD_DATA_SERVICE_PUBLIC_KEY=PUBLIC_KEY